masterfung/bond/README.md

 1. Insure you are in the right project and have virtualenv enabled.
 2. Run `python manage.py eventbrite` to run the eventbrite API
 3. Run `python manage.py meetup` to run the meetup API
+4. Run `python manage.py rebuild_index` and input `y` when prompted to start rebuilding index
+5. Additive runs of the API will yield additional indexing, hence `python manage.py update_index` will work

 ####To see the live site:
 Please visit: www.bondandme.com